-A standard appeal is usually made within 30 days.
+A standard appeal is usually made within 30 calendar days or 7 calendar days for Part B drugs.
 A fast appeal is generally made within 72 hours.

 - If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a fast appeal.
 If your doctor tells us that your health requires a fast appeal, we will give you a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 6.2 of this chapter.